Budget Kitchen Remodel: How I Kept It Under $10,000

 The cabinets took about three weeks to come in from the time I ordered them.
 While this seems annoying, it meant I had time to prep my kitchen for their arrival.
 Before the cabinets arrived I closed up the laundry room door/ opened a new doorway for the laundry room, installed a new electrical circuit (and ran the wire) for the electric oven, tore out the old cabinets and countertop, removed the peel and stick flooring from the floor, and installed a new plywood floor.

 You'll note that I did not write a post on how to add a new circuit to your circuit breaker.
-That is because I am not at all qualified to be giving anyone electrical advice.
+That is because I am not at all qualified to be giving anyone serious electrical advice (although if you want some basics, click here.)
 I was super nervous that I was going to accidentally burn my house down, or electrocute myself, or something else dramatic (and if you do any of these things, I cannot be held responsible,) but guys, it was actually really not that hard.
 I did a bunch of research (I'm talking 4-5 hours worth) before I started, so I had a decent idea of what to do and what not to touch.
 It probably took me between 2 and 3 hours to actually run the wire, and most of that was spent wrangling the Romex into the right places.

 The internet will tell you to hire someone.
 Maybe they're right.
 But my philosophy is that you'll never learn a new skill unless you take chances (make mistakes, and get messy!)

 The other thing I did before the cabinets arrived was move the gas line.
 I told you the electrical line was easy, right?
 Well, the gas line was not.
 Theoretically, gas lines are simple.
 Screw connecting pieces together until you end up where you want to be.
 It's a simple process.
 However, the stakes are high, and if you don't tighten the pipes enough, you'll have a gas leak, and then maybe your house will blow up*, and that seems bad.